galaxyproteomics/tools-galaxyp/tools/mt2mq/READme.md

 Description
 -----------

-For multi-omics data analysis of microbiome data, the Galaxy-P team has developed a tool – MT2MQ – which takes in metatranscriptomics gene families output from ASaiM workflow and converts it to GO/EC terms.
-This tool helps transform the metatranscriptomics output which can be then used as an input for comparative statistical analysis via metaQuantome.
+In order to enable multi-omics data analysis of microbiome data, the Galaxy-P team has developed a tool – MT2MQ – which processes metatranscriptomics gene families output from ASaiM workflow and converts it to Gene Ontology (GO) or EC terms.
+The processed metatranscriptomics output can be subsequently used as an input for comparative statistical analysis via [metaQuantome](https://www.mcponline.org/content/18/8_suppl_1/S82) software suite.

 Authors
 -------